Hives

 This differs from hives (urticaria) where the swelling develops in the superficial areas of the skin.
 Angioedema often

-involves the face, tongue, lips, throat, feet, and genitalia and may be painful or burning in character rather than itchy.
+involves the face, tongue, lips, throat, feet, the lining of the intestines, and genitalia.
+The swelling may be painful or

-Occasionally the tongue or throat swelling may be so bad enough that it causes breathing difficulties – which can be
+burning in character rather than itchy.
+Occasionally the tongue or throat swelling may be so bad enough that it causes

-life threatening.
-Most of the time, angioedema occurs at the same time as the hives develop.
-Rarely, angioedema
+breathing difficulties – which can be life threatening.
+Most of the time, angioedema occurs at the same time as the

-may appear alone – without hives.
-In these cases, it may be due to a hereditary disorder called hereditary
+hives develop.
+Rarely, angioedema may appear alone – without any hives at all, and in these cases, it may be due to

 What to expect in an appointment with your allergist for the evaluation of urticaria and angioedema: